Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Simulation experiments

 \subsubsection{Kuka}

 The Kuka environment consists of a table, a Kuka-IIWA arm, and four identical blocks with length 0.1m and width 0.04m.
-The blocks are placed in a line parallel to one side of the table in front of the robot, and the space between two neighboring blocks is fixed as 0.06m.
+The blocks are placed in a line parallel to one side of the table in front of the robot with even spacing.
 The gripper tip can only move within an xy-plane, above the table top.
-The action $a=[\delta_{x}, \delta_{y}]^\top$, where $\delta_{x}$ is the increment of the desired gripper tip location in the $x$ axis $p_{x}$, and $\delta_{y}$ is the increment of that in $y$ axis $p_{y}$ at time $t$.
+The action $a=[\delta_{x}, \delta_{y}]^\top$, where $\delta_{x}$ is the change of the desired gripper tip location in the $x$ axis $p_{x}$, and $\delta_{y}$ is the change of that in $y$ axis $p_{y}$ at time $t$.
 We define the update rule for $p_{x}$ and $p_{y}$ with respect to time $t$ as

-Both $p_{x}$ and $p_{y}$ will be clipped to be within a certain range to limit the space where the gripper tip can move and are used for calculating the inverse kinematics of the arm.
+Both $p_{x}$ and $p_{y}$ are limited within a certain range where the gripper tip can move.
 We use position control for controlling the joints of the robot.

 We match each block with one word or note.
-When an episode begins, the location of the gripper tip and the blocks are initialized randomly, and the environment randomly chooses one sound from one of the four words.
+When an episode begins, the location of the gripper tip and the blocks are initialized randomly and the environment randomly chooses one sound from one of the four words.
 The MFCCs of the sound, $S$, are extracted.
-At every timestep, the agent receives an $80\times 80\times 1$ black and white image $I_t$ from a RGB camera fixed at a location.
+At every timestep, the agent receives an $80\times 80\times 1$ black and white image $I_t$ from a fixed RGB camera.
 From the image, the robot can always see the four blocks and its gripper tip.
 The robot state vector $M_t=\left[l_{x}[t],l_{y}[t]\right]^\top$, where $l_{x}[t]$ and $l_{y}[t]$ are the gripper tip location at time $t$.
 The time horizon $T$ is 200.
-We define the reward $r_t=r_{dis}+r_{goal}$.
-Let $d_t$ be the distance between the robot gripper tip and the target block center at time $t$ in the xy-plane, then $r_{dis}$ and $r_{goal}$ is defined as
+We define the reward $r_t=r_{d}+r_{goal}$.
+Let $d_t$ be the distance between the robot gripper tip and the target block center at time $t$ in the xy-plane, then $r_{d}$ and $r_{goal}$ is defined as

 where $A$ is the area right above the target block.
 Intuitively, the agent gets high reward when its gripper is at the center of the target block.

 Agents trained in these environments will encounter different difficulties.
 The agent in the Kuka environment needs to develop spatial reasoning skills that can differentiate the target object from the four identical blocks using their relative positional information observed from only one camera.
 The agent in the TurtleBot environment needs to learn exploration skills so as to find the target object as quickly as possible.